-The South White Streetscape is complete!
+The South White Streetscape was completed in December 2012.

 Thank you for your support and patience over the past eight months.
 The transformation of downtown has been amazing!
 We now have a destination location!
 Be sure to come check out the new Historic Downtown Wake Forest and support your local merchants.

 Assistant Town Engineer Holly Miller is available to answer any questions you may have.
 Holly can be reached at firstname.lastname@example.org.